What to do in Glasgow?

 Loch Lomond and the Trossachs National Park

-For example, you can visit the small town of Balloch in the heart of the park and on the shores of Loch Lomond, just 30 km from Glasgow and a 50-minute drive away.
+For example, you can go to the small town of Balloch located in the heart of the park and on the shores of Loch Lomond, just 30 km from Glasgow and reachable in 50 minutes by car.

-The place is really pretty, it is the ideal place to enjoy nature around Glasgow.
-You can walk along the loch, discover the ruins of a castle but also do some shopping at Loch Lomond Shores.
+The place is really very pretty, it is the ideal place to enjoy nature around Glasgow.
+You can take beautiful walks along the loch, discover the ruins of a castle but also do some shopping at Loch Lomond Shores.

 Isle of Arran